 The word pink is generally agreed to be derived from the similar Dutch word pinck.
 However, there are two theories about which sense of the Dutch word was involved, and how it became applied to the colour.
 One is that it came from pinck in the sense of “small” (which turns up in the modern English word pinky for “little finger”), through the expression pinck oogen “small eyes” — that is, “half-closed eyes” — and that this was borrowed into English and applied to the flowers of the common English cottage-garden species Dianthus plumarius, which has been called a pink since the seventeenth century.
-The other theory says it came from pinck in the sense of “hole” (which is the origin of pinking shears, the device used to make ornamental holes in cloth) and was applied to the flowers of Dianthus because they resembled the shape of the holes.
+The other theory says it came from pinck in the sense of “hole” (which in English later came to mean cutting a zigzag or scalloped edge in fabric to prevent it fraying, hence pinking shears) and was applied to the flowers of Dianthus because they resembled the shape of the holes.
 Either way, the colour comes from the plant, not the other way round.

 Many other modern colour words are similarly derived from the colours of plants and natural substances, which have long been raided by colourists in search for names to apply to the ever-more subtle shades which turn up in commercial colour charts.
 There’s no great surprise in colours like cinnamon, tangerine, oyster, lime, melon, glacier, apple white, ivory, silver, chocolate, amber or aubergine, though there probably is in puce, a colour which seems intrinsically comic even if you don’t know that it actually means “flea coloured” (from Latin pulex via French).